iankelk/iankelk.github.io/blog/2024-02-06-chickens/index.md

   caption="Maybe it looks scary, but each line connecting the dots is just a little math that never changes.\nGenerated with [NN-SVG](https://alexlenail.me/NN-SVG/) and DALL-E 3"
 />

-The reason a neural network is deterministic lies in how these artificial neurons are connected and how they process data.
-If you give the network the same input and the network has not been changed (its weights, or how much it values certain pieces of input, remain the same), it will always perform the same calculations in the same order, and thus return the same output.
+If you give the network the same input and the network has not been changed (ie., its weights, or how much it values certain pieces of input, remain the same), it will always perform the same calculations in the same order, and thus return the same output.
 While LLMs will have *billions* of these neurons, the basic idea is the same: for a given input, you will **always** get the same output.
 Typing $2+5\times10$ into a calculator will always give you $52$, no matter how many times you do it.

 ### So why do LLMs give different responses each time to the same prompt?